jeatt/jeatt.github.io/_drafts/getting-started-with-cloudfront.md

 ---
 layout: post
-title: "Getting started with Cloudfront"
+title: "Getting started with Cloudfront and S3"
 categories:
 - blog
-summary: "he subject of what should, and shouldn't, go into version control is a contentious one.
-My opinion is that only images which are part of the site structure&#8212;logos, icons etc.&#8212;should go into the repository."
-standfirst: "The subject of what should, and shouldn't, go into version control is a contentious one.
-My opinion is that only images which are part of the site structure&#8212;logos, icons etc.&#8212;should go into the repository.
-User uploaded content shouldn't.
-Because this website is hosted on Github and I wanted to keep my repository clean, I had to find somewhere else to put the images.
-I decided to go with Amazon S3 and Cloudfront.
-Setting it up was a horrible time for me."
+summary: "Cloudfront, Amazon's CDN, allows you to do some amazingly complex things.
+The documentation reflects that.
+I wanted to do something really simple and sifting through thousands of words trying to find the ones which were relevant to me was a deeply unpleasant way to spend a Saturday."
+standfirst: "Cloudfront, Amazon's CDN, allows you to do some amazingly complex things.
+The documentation reflects that.
+I wanted to do something really simple and sifting through thousands of words trying to find the ones which were relevant to me was a deeply unpleasant way to spend a Saturday.
+I've written up this short guide to spare you the pain that I went through."
 hero: clouds.jpg
 endnotes:
 - "The image on this page is of nacreous clouds over Nasa's McMurdo Station in Antarctica (sourced from <a href='http://commons.wikimedia.org/wiki/File:Nacreous_clouds_Antarctica.jpg'>Wikimedia Commons</a>)"
 # Lede is the first paragraph of an article.
 Standfirst is a summary. #
 ---

-Configuring Cloudfront was a frustrating, harrowing, experience.
-It allows you to do some amazingly complex things and the documentation reflects that.
-I wanted to do something really simple and sifting through thousands of words trying to find the ones which were relevant to me was a deeply unpleasant way to spend a Saturday.

 ## What are S3 and Cloudfront?

-S3 and Cloudfront are both part of Amazon Web Services (AWS).
-S3, which stands for Simple Storage Service, is a cloud storage service; Cloudfront is a content delivery network.
+S3 and Cloudfront are both part of [Amazon Web Services](http://aws.amazon.com/) (AWS).
+S3, which stands for [Simple Storage Service](http://aws.amazon.com/s3/), is a cloud storage service; [Cloudfront](http://aws.amazon.com/cloudfront/) is a content delivery network.
 When used together they allow you to create an efficient and potentially very cheap content delivery network (CDN).
-Access is metred and there is no subscription charge, so the price you pay depends on how much data you send and receivd over Amazon's network.
+Access is metered and there is no subscription charge, so the price you pay depends on how much data you send and receive over Amazon's network.

 ## What was I trying to do with it?

+All that I was trying to create a CDN to serve image files to my website.
+Because my website is hosted on Github, I didn't want images littering my repository.

 Not having an answer to this question is where things started to go wrong for me.
-I didn't really know what I was trying to do which left me stumbling around the web hoovering up mismatched pieces of information like a drunken uncle at a wedding buffet.
-In much the same way as he only really needs a sandwich, a small handful of crisps, a glass of water and a nap, there were only four things I really needed to do.
+I didn't really know what I was trying to do which left me stumbling around the web hoovering up mismatched pieces of information like a drunk guest at a wedding buffet.
+In much the same way as all the guest really needs is a sandwich, a handful of crisps, and so there were only three things that I really needed:

-1. Create a directory (a bucket in Amazon terminology) to hold my image files.
+1. A directory (a bucket in Amazon terminology) to hold my image files.
-2. Create a Cloudfront distribution to serve the image files.
+2. A Cloudfront distribution to serve the image files.
-3. Specify a URL for my CDN and add a matching CNAME entry to my DNS records.
+3. A URL for my CDN and add a matching CNAME entry to my DNS records.
 4. Prevent the files from being accessed at their original location.

 ## Create an account with Amazon Web Services